Want to help out or contribute?

 saliva_df <- import_multiple_files("saliva.csv", import_saliva)

-To test that things work, we’ll create an HTML document from our Quarto / R Markdown document by using the “Render” / “Knit” button at the top of the pane or with or with the Palette (, then type “render”).
+To test that things work, we’ll create an HTML document from our Quarto document by using the “Render” / “Knit” button at the top of the pane or with linux=Ctrl-Shift-K or with the Palette (linux=Ctrl-Shift-P, then type “render”).
 Once it creates the file, it should either pop up or open in the Viewer pane on the side.
 If it works, then we can move on and open up the data-raw/mmash.R script.
 Inside the script, copy and paste these two lines of code to the bottom of the script.
 Afterwards, go the top of the script and right below the library(here) code, add these two lines of code, so it looks like this:

 library(here)